adampolczynski/easy-busboy/README.md

 ## Files processing

+- `file` event provides `Readable` which is transformed directly (in memory) into `Buffer` which together is sent as a response aside `info` field storing additional file info,
-[WIP] allow to choose between processing stream in memory or in temp directory
+- [WIP] allow to choose between processing stream in memory or in temp directory

 ### Examples